minchopaskal/CUDAPlayground/README.md

-# CUDABase
+# CUDAPlayground
-Base CUDA project to be used for future projects and experiements.
+A repo of CUDA projects done for fun/exercise.
+The __CUDABase__ project is build as a static library and supplies a basic CUDA API.